ziyaad123/Data-Science-Content/README.md

 ## 1. Introduction to MySQL

-   INTRODUCTION TO MYSQL
+   `INTRODUCTION TO MYSQL
-    -> SQL or Structure Query Language
+    -  > SQL or Structure Query Language
-    ->That we use to interact with relational database ->SQL is a tool for organizing, managing, and retrieving archived data from a computer database.
+    -  >That we use to interact with relational database
+    -  >SQL is a tool for organizing, managing, and retrieving archived data from a computer database.
-        - Brief overview of MySQL and its significance in database management.
+    -  >Brief overview of MySQL and its significance in database management.`

 ## [2.
 DDL & DML Commands](https://github.com/ziyaad123/SQL-Content/blob/main/Sql%20content/ddl%2Cdml%2Ccommands.sql)
       - Create, Drop, Alter, Truncate commands and their usage.
   ### - Constraints